-The ACT has 360 signalised intersections under the central control of the Sydney Coordinated Adaptive Traffic System (SCATS).
-SCATS is used around the world and was developed by the Road Traffic Authority of NSW.
-Some of the functions performed by SCATS include:
+The ACT has 360 signalised intersections under the central control of the Sydney Coordinated Adaptive Traffic System.
+Some of the functions performed by the system include:

 - coordination of traffic signals;

 - fault reporting (for example blown traffic signal lamps); and

 Coordinated traffic signals provide a progression for traffic as they travel long a particular route.
 The benefit is that they allow a large volume of vehicles to pass through multiple signals with minimum delay.
 For information on coordinated traffic signals visit Drakeford Drive - an example of coordinated traffic signals.
 The alternative to coordinated traffic signals is isolated traffic signals, which rely on vehicle detectors to change the traffic signals.
 This works well for traffic signals that are located far apart and have low traffic volumes.